 The Zimbabwe Republic Police is the country's law enforcing and maintaining organ.
 It was established in 1980 evolving from the Rhodesian Police and incorporated members from both the Rhodesian and the nationalist forces.
-It operates under the Ministry of Home Affairs.
+It operates under the Ministry of Home Affairs and Cultural Heritage.

 The Police force recruits Zimbabwean citizens from all social, economic and religious backgrounds.
 The recruits must be physically and mentally sound.
 The pre-requisite academic requirement is 5 Ordinary Level passes including Mathematics and English language.

 - Apprehending Criminals